deleeuwblue/deleeuwblue.github.io/_posts/2025-7-31-watsonx-Orchestrate-Introduction.md

 When building an agent, collaborator agents can be added from a number of sources:

-* Agent catalog - the pre-built agents described in section [Catalog](#catalog).
+* Agent catalog - the pre-built agents described previously in section [Catalog](#catalog).
 * Local instance - any agent already created in the watsonx Orchestrate instance.
 * External agent from third-party platforms - add a connection to an agent which follows the [Agent Connect Framework (ACF)](https://connect.watson-orchestrate.ibm.com/acf/overview).
-ACF defines standard interfaces and communication patterns for agents to interact with each other and with the watsonx Orchestrate platform.
-It follows the [OpenAI API](https://platform.openai.com/docs/api-reference/chat) ```v1/chat/completions``` which has become the de-facto standard.
+ACF defines standard interfaces and communication patterns for agents to interact with each other, and with the watsonx Orchestrate platform.
+It mirrors [OpenAI API](https://platform.openai.com/docs/api-reference/chat) ```v1/chat/completions``` which has become a de-facto standard.
 The ACF specification is openly documented and can be implemented by anyone.
 Note that IBM also provides the similarly titled [Agent Connect](https://connect.watson-orchestrate.ibm.com/agent-connect/overview) which is a partner program designed to help ISVs integrate their agents with watsonx Orchestrate, using the aforementioned ACF specification.
-* External agent via A2A - this protocol also allows external agents to be added, but A2A agents can only be configured by the watsonx Orchestrate ADK.
+* External agent via A2A - this protocol also allows external agents to be added.
+A2A agents can only be configured by the watsonx Orchestrate ADK.
 This is similar to the ACF approach mentioned above.
 * External agent from watsonx.ai - IBM's watsonx.ai not only provides LLMs, it also serves as a runtime platform for machine learning models, Python deployments, and more recently, agents using its [AgentLab](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/fm-agent-lab.html?context=wx&pos=2) feature.
-AgentLab has a more pro-code approach to watsonx Orchestrate, and includes the flexibility to build and host agents implemented in common AI agent frameworks, currently limited to LangGraph.
+AgentLab has a more pro-code approach and includes the flexibility to build and host agents implemented in common AI agent frameworks, currently limited to LangGraph.
 ![externalAgents](/assets/img/2025-7-31-watsonx-Orchestrate-Introduction.md/externalAgents.png)
 * watsonx Orchestrate assistants - if you're familiar with watsonx Assistant, you'll know it is well established with capabilities to create virtual assistants which follow a prescribed flow.
 Such virtual assistants are defined using ```Actions``` and triggered by example intents.
 While they can appear 'intelligent' and use AI features like RAG, they are not agentic. watsonx Orchestrate now includes the capabilities of watsonx Assistant.
 If a virtual assistant can adequately handle a particular task, it can be developed as an assistant and added to the agent.
-* watsonx Assistant assistants - watsonx Assistant is still available as a stand-alone offering, and these external assistants can also be added to the agent.
+* watsonx Assistant assistants - watsonx Assistant is still available as a stand-alone offering, and these external assistants can also be connected to the agent.
 ![assistant](/assets/img/2025-7-31-watsonx-Orchestrate-Introduction.md/assistant.png)

 ## Flows